 Here are our picks for 25 of the best state parks in the U.S.

-State parks don't get quite as much love as the National Parks, but there are still some absolute gems out there if you do a little research.
+State parks don't get quite as much love as the National Parks, but there are still some absolute gems here in North America if you do a little research.

 These parks offer unique features, stunning landscapes, or endless recreation opportunities.

 1. Alaska: Kachemak Bay State Park

 If you're looking to absolutely get away from it all, Alaska is the place.
 And it doesn't get much more remote than the 400,000 acres of Kachemak Bay.
 One of the more unique things about this park is the opportunity to not only see the usual bears, moose, and wolves of many other state parks, but the opportunity to see sea life like whales and seals, too.

 For those looking to really leave civilization behind, it'll be pretty easy.
 The park can only be reached via boat or airplane!

 Located in the beautiful Black Hills of South Dakota, this park is chock-full of ambling bison and beautiful vistas.
 One could easily mistake parts of Custer for a National Park if they didn't know any better.

 As if the beauty of Custer wasn't enough, the park is in close proximity to Crazy Horse Memorial, Wind Cave National Park and Mount Rushmore.
 A trip to the area can make for one heck of a vacation!